Voice Feminization Fundamentals

 Engage with Kathe, the other instructors and each other, in our monthly AMA sessions!
 These interactive experiences are live on a predetermined date and time and will also be posted on the membership site to watch later.

 We’re excited to let you know that we're expanding our learning opportunities beyond our mobile app, Eva.
-This website is where you, as a trans feminine speaker, can access tailor-made learning content to deepen your understanding of how to find, improve and perfect your voice.
+This website is where you, as a trans feminine speaker, can access tailor-made learning content to broaden your understanding of how to find, improve and perfect your voice.

 As a creative person, I occasionally reread a book that has been very meaningful to me — The Artist’s Way (Julia Cameron, 1992).
 She has many meaningful, soulful things to say.
 One of her comments, “The snowflake pattern of your soul is emerging," just tickles me.